When the Strongbownians arrived in Ireland

 of the name Whaddint that were encountered when researching that surname.
 The many spelling variations included: Barrett, Barret, Barett, Baret, Barratt, Barrat, Barat, Baratt, McWhadden and many more.

 Early Notables of the Whaddint family (pre 1700)

-Another 47 words (3 lines of text) are included under the topic Early Whaddint Notables in all our PDF Extended History products and printed products wherever possible.
+John Baret or Barret (d.
+1580?), was an English lexicographer...
+Another 63 words (4 lines of text) are included under the topic Early Whaddint Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Whaddint family to the New World and Oceana